DannyBen/opcode/README.md

     Show the config file (op.conf)

   op -w, --what [CODE]
-    Show the command for a given code or all codes
+    Show the command for a given code

   op -e, --edit
     Open the config file for editing